-Health and Social Care Services in the City of London
+Health and social care services in the City of London

 - Adult and children's social care services are provided and commissioned by the City of London Corporation and are mainly based on resident population.
-Public Health services are partly commissioned by the City of London Corporation and partly in partnership with London Borough of Hackney.
-While most public health services are based on resident population some public health services are also commissioned for City workers. - 2.
-There is one GP practice in the City of London the Neaman Practice, which is part of City & Hackney Clinical Commissioning Group (CCG).
-The majority of City residents are registered with this practice but around 25 per cent of residents on the eastern side of the City are registered with practices in Tower Hamlets who are part of Tower Hamlets CCG. - 3.
+Public health services are partly commissioned by the City of London Corporation and partly in partnership with London Borough of Hackney.
+While most public health services are based on resident population, some are also commissioned for City workers. - There is one GP practice in the City of London The Neaman Practice, which is part of City and Hackney Clinical Commissioning Group (CCG).
+The majority of City residents are registered with this practice, but approximately 25 per cent of residents on the eastern side of the City are registered with practices in Tower Hamlets, part of Tower Hamlets CCG. - 3.
 CCGs commission acute and secondary care health services for the people registered at their GP practices.
-This includes elective hospital care, community health services, rehabilitation services, maternity and mental health services. - 4.
-City & Hackney CCG commission Homerton Hospital to provide acute and community services to its registered population.
-They also commission acute care for City patients registered at the Neaman practice from UCLH and Barts Healthcare.
-Enhanced primary care services are commissioned from the City and Hackney GP confederation.
-This includes wound and dressing care, phlebotomy, management of people with long term conditions, identification and support to vulnerable families and a proactive home visiting service to frail elders.
-The Neaman practice is a member of the GP Confederation.
+This includes elective hospital care, community health services and rehabilitation, maternity and mental health services.

-- 5. The integration of health and social care services is a well-established principle as it provides a better patient and service user experience, more effective services and can contribute to financial savings.
-The City of London Corporation already works in an integrated way across the health and social care system but there are limitations to this in terms of organisational boundaries and legal frameworks. - 6.
-The number of older people in the City of London is set to increase in coming years.
-GLA population projections show that over the next five years the older population (over 65s) is set to increase by between four and five per cent each year from 1530 in 2017 to 1839 in 2021.
+- 4. City and Hackney CCG commissions Homerton University Hospital to provide acute and community services to its registered population.
+It also commissions acute care for City patients registered at The Neaman Practice from University College London Hospitals (UCLH) and Barts Health.
+Enhanced primary care services are commissioned from the City & Hackney GP Confederation.
+This includes wound and dressing care, phlebotomy, management of people with long-term conditions, identification of and support for vulnerable families and a proactive home visiting service for frail elders.
+The Neaman Practice is a member of the GP Confederation. - 5.
+The integration of health and social care services is a well-established principle as it provides a better patient and service user experience, more effective services and can contribute to financial savings.
+The City of London Corporation already works in an integrated way across the health and social care system, but there are limitations in terms of organisational boundaries and legal frameworks. - 6.
+The number of older people in the City of London is set to increase in the coming years.
+Greater London Authority (GLA) population projections show that over the next five years the older population (over 65s) is set to increase by between 4 and 5 per cent each year from 1,530 in 2017 to 1,839 in 2021.
 This is likely to create increased demand for health and social care services in the future.